sigdelbijay/OpenRE/server-side/README.md

 # OpenRE

-## Getting Started

-This test application is solely for experimental purpose.
-Running the application will create a synonym database.
-It takes questionnaires from SQUAD 2.0 dataset articles.
-It then takes entities from those questions, develops their synonyms, and creates new questionnaires based on those synonyms.
-It also ranks the synonyms based on their occurences in different sources.

-This application develops relationsip between two entities.

-Its still under development.

 ### Prerequisites

-You must have Node.js installed in your machine.
+You must have Node.js and npm installed in your machine.

 ### Installing